 For an average company to capture value from their data, a side project carried out by a few newly hired data scientists can hardly bring tangible results.
-In most cases, a company’s approach to data management will need a complete revamp.
+In most cases, a company’s approach to data management will need a property management software and a complete data strategy revamp.
 There are three essential parts of this transformation:

 - It all starts with data cleaning.
 This is among the most crucial yet undervalued steps on this list.
 Far too often companies resort to self-operating tools for data cleaning, which rarely perform adequately.
 This is why it’s critical to set long-term goals, figure out exact business areas to be impacted by data analytics, identify clear use cases, and clean relevant data.

 - Companies should establish solid data governance practices.
 This proved to be especially tricky for construction firms, as their datasets are often scattered across multiple departments and stored in different systems and formats.
 Moreover, each project often implies the introduction of new methods and approaches to data tracking, which complicates data management even more.
 This is why it’s crucial to create a centralized easy-to-update data management system.

 - Organizations need to find experienced data professionals.
 While there is still talent scarcity, it’s time to realize that a successful data-science team needs to include business users as well.
 It’s not about building a healthy corporate culture but about aligning technical expertise with long-term business goals — something that too many large companies fail to achieve.